inglada/iota2/doc/source/customFeatures.rst

 By default, and if possible depending on sensors, iota2 computes three spectral indices: NDVI, NDWI and Brightness.

-But it will be usefull for particular application case to compute NDSI or RED_EDGE for instance.
-Now it will be simple to add these features.
+But it will be usefull for particular application case to compute NDSI for instance.
+This mode allows to compute several kind of features.

+The main idea is to extract the pixels values as numpy array, so it is easy to compute everything you want.

 How use it ?
 ------------